-How much of my backdoor Roth conversion is taxable in 2025?
+How much of my backdoor Roth conversion is taxable in 2026 or 2027 planning?

 How this calculation works